Shooter warning signs get lost in sea of social media posts

 Increasingly, young men have taken to Instagram, which boasts a thriving gun community, to drop small hints of what’s to come with photos of their own weapons just days or weeks before executing a mass killing.

-Before shooting 17 students and staff members dead at Marjory Stoneman Douglas High School in 2018, Nikolas Cruz posted on YouTube that he wanted to be a “professional school shooter, ” and shared photos of his face covered, posing with guns.
-The FBI took in a tip about Cruz’s YouTube comment, but never followed up with Cruz.
+Before shooting 17 students and staff members dead at Marjory Stoneman Douglas High School in 2018, Nikolas Cruz posted on YouTube that he wanted to be a “professional school shooter” and shared photos of his face covered, posing with guns.
+The FBI took in a tip about Cruz’s YouTube comment but never followed up with Cruz.

-And days before entering a school classroom and killing 19 small children and two teachers, 18-year-old Salvador Ramos left similar clues across Instagram.
+And days before entering a school classroom on Tuesday and killing 19 small children and two teachers, 18-year-old Salvador Ramos left similar clues across Instagram.

-On May 20, the same day that law enforcement officials say Ramos purchased a second rifle, a picture of two AR-style semi-automatic rifles appeared on his Instagram.
+On May 20, the day that law enforcement officials say Ramos purchased a second rifle, a picture of two AR-style semi-automatic rifles appeared on his Instagram.
 He tagged another Instagram user with more than 10,000 followers in the photo.
 In an exchange, later shared by that user, she asks why he tagged her in the photo.

 “I barely know you and u tag me in a picture with some guns,” the Instagram user wrote, adding, “It’s just scary.”